bjmcallister/TarkovTagScanner/README.md

 It's as safe as using a second monitor with a price website.

-### Why do I need admin privileges for keyboard hotkeys?

-Windows requires admin rights for global keyboard hooks.
-However:
-- The mouse side button works **without admin**
-- You can run as admin to enable keyboard hotkeys
-- Or just use the mouse side button

 ### The OCR isn't detecting items correctly

 Common fixes: